Aerobic and Anaerobic Respiration - Differences & Overview

 What is Respiration?

-Respiration is one of the metabolic processes by which organisms synthesize energy, carbon dioxide and water out of oxygen and glucose.
-This process is crucial for the existence of all aerobic organisms because it is the only place where energy is produced that is paramount for cellular activities and physiological processes.
+Respiration is one of the metabolic processes by which organisms synthesize energy, carbon dioxide and water from oxygen and glucose.
+This process is crucial for all aerobic organisms because energy is produced that is paramount for cellular activities and physiological processes.
 In living organisms, respiration is not only identified to provide energy for metabolic functions but also has a significant role in regulating the body’s internal environment and supporting growth and development besides repair functions.
-Knowing or appreciating the respiratory process is significant to grasping the hardworking process of energy generation and usage in biological processes.

 Key Differences